also known as: Alsókálocsa (HU), Koločava (CZ), Kolochava (RU), Kalitshava (Yid)

 Other spellings/names for Kolochava are Kalocsaimsád, Călacea de Jos, Kolotschawa, Nižná Koločava, Nizhni Kolochava and Kalicsava.

-Kolochava is located about 10 miles SE of Mizhhirya (Ökörmezõ), 25 miles NE of Khust (Huszt).
+Kolochava is located about ten miles southeast of Mizhhirya (Ökörmező), twenty-five miles northeast of Khust (Huszt).

 Jews probably settled in Kolochava in the mid-18th century.